What are the legal requirements to get married in Ireland?

 If you have been divorced then the final divorce papers must be shown.

-If you are widowed then the death certificate of your previous spouse must be shown.
+If you are widowed then the death certificate of your previous spouse and your former marriage certificate must be shown.